 I took several photos of this little girl, how could I possibly resist?
 This was more difficult than you might think.
 For one thing, as we were moving between the submerged tree trunks, the light levels were fluctuating wildly as the tree canopy momentarily blocked the sunlight and then the gaps let through brutal late morning light.

-Secondly, the child was happily doing her own thing, umbrella up, umbrella down, face covered, scratch her nose, etc, not up for following direction from a strange foreign man.
+Secondly, the child was happily doing her own thing, umbrella up, umbrella down, face covered, scratch her nose, etc, not up for following directions from a strange foreign man.

 This image is part of my still expanding Cambodia 2018 gallery. ~KD